Safest Teeth Whiteners

 Night aligners (unsafe option) | Yes | No |

-Key to this fast turnaround is the HyperByte, a device that uses high-frequency vibrations.
-Byte claims that using this device for 5 minutes per day helps move your teeth faster.
-The HyperByte is included in all Byte treatment plans.
+The key to Byte's fast turnaround is the HyperByte, which uses high-frequency vibrations.
+It is included in all treatment plans.

-It’s important to note that there is currently no scientific backing the safety and efficacy of moving teeth too quickly.
+Byte claims that using this device for 5 minutes daily helps move your teeth faster.
+However, no scientific proof of the safety and efficacy of moving teeth quickly exists.
 Teeth realignment requires precise and accurate movement.

 Read our review of the Hyperbyte.